Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Initial-Entropy Fine-Tuning

-Consider black holes: they epitomise high-entropy states.
+Consider black holes: they represent high-entropy states.
 Within a black hole, the conventional concepts of space and matter break down.
-This entropy doesn’t imply chaos in the usual sense, but reflects a vast number of ways matter and energy could be organised at the event horizon, the black hole’s boundary.
+This entropy doesn’t imply chaos in the usual sense; instead, it represents the vast number of ways matter and energy can be organised at the black hole’s event horizon, the boundary of a black hole.

 In contrast, our universe reflects a state of lower entropy.
 This is evident in the formation of structured, organised entities like galaxies, solar systems, and stars.
 These cosmic structures formed through the pull of gravity, organising matter into complex patterns that seem to defy entropy’s increase.
 However, this organisation on a cosmic scale is consistent with the overall increase in entropy, according to the laws of thermodynamics.